Mourning is "Grief

 overwhelming feelings that come with grief.

-may surface.
-Often our old unresolved or unacknowledged losses from the past: previous relationships, rejections, disappointments,
+Often our old unresolved or unacknowledged losses from the past: previous relationships, rejections, disappointments, hurts

-hurts and childhood.
+and childhood.
 Current losses often reactivate old losses.
-You may find that you are "unreasonably reacting"
+You may find that you are "unreasonably reacting" to

 Be kind, forgiving and patient.
 Treat yourself with the same care that you would treat a good friend who is in a similiar